 Plus, since I’m a North Bay guy, I like that it’s sold by the San Francisco Salt Company.

-They also recommend a daily intake of 1,500 milligrams or 1.5 grams.
+Additionally, they recommend a daily intake of 1,500 milligrams or 1.5 grams.

-Now imagine how much salt the average person eats on a daily basis.
+Now, imagine how much salt the average person eats on a daily basis.